NE204-Fall2018/NE204-Fall2018.github.io/content/pages/assignments.md

 This ~70-page review paper covers many of the general aspects of gamma-ray imaging, including different imaging modalities and imaging applications.

+#### 8. Image Reconstruction: [Maximum Likelihood from Incomplete Data via the EM Algorithm](https://web.mit.edu/6.435/www/Dempster77.pdf) and [List-Mode Likelihood: EM Algorithm and Image Quality Estimation Demonstrated on 2-D PET](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2969844/) | Due Monday, 11-26-2018

+These important articles introduce the concepts of iterative image reconstruction techniques based on the maximum likelihood formulation.
+The first paper from Dempster introduces the expectation maximization algorithm, while the Barret & Parra paper covers list-mode ML-EM based on Poisson statistics.
+Since the papers are quite dense and we have the holiday coming up, I have made the discussion "due" on the Monday following the Thanksgiving break: this gives you the opportunity to read the papers over the long break and to perhaps come back and hold your discussion after the department colloquium on Monday 11-26.

 ## Lab Reports

 #### [Lab 0]({filename}/downloads/lab0_writeup.pdf) | Due Thursday, 9/13/2018 by 9PM PST